evgv/trip-sorter/README.md

 ## TODO
-Add some TDD using PHPUnit.
-Yes, I'm lazy and I know it :(
+[ ] Add some TDD using PHPUnit.
+Yes, I'm lazy and I know it :disappointed:

+I've found a more complex example here ... https://github.com/irfan/tripsorter